rancher/rancher.github.io/rancher/v2.0/en/quick-start-guide/index.md

 ### Preparing a Linux Host

 1. Prepare a Linux host with 64-bit Ubuntu 16.04, at least 4GB of memory.
-2. Install the latest stable version of Docker on the host.
+2. Install a supported version of Docker on the host, supported Docker versions are `1.12.6`, `1.13.1` or `17.03.2`.
 To install Docker on the server, follow the instructions from [Docker](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).

 <a id="launch-rancher"></a>